-Class: X Department: Social Science Date of submission: Question bank:2 Topic: Ch: 4.
-Agriculture (Geography) Year:2021-22
+Class: X Department: Social Science Subject : Geography Chapter 4 Question bank:2 Topic: Agriculture Year :2023-24

-Q1 Define the term 'agriculture' ANS The science or practice of cultivating soil and rearing animals is known as agriculture.
-Q2 What is meant by leguminous plants?
-ANS Leguminous plants are those plants that help to restore the fertility of the soil as their small nodes absorb nitrogen from the air and fix it into the soil.
-All pulses are leguminous.
-Q3 What is 'sericulture'?
-ANS The rearing of silk worms for the production of silk is called sericulture.
-Q4 What is 'horticulture'?
-ANS Intensive cultivation of fruits, flowers and vegetables for the commercial purpose is known as horticulture.
-Q5 Which fibre is called as the 'golden fiber' of India?
+Q1 Define the term 'agriculture' ~- Ans.
+The science or practice of cultivating soil, food cultivation, dairy, beekeeping forestry, rearing animals is known as agriculture.
+Q2 What is meant by leguminous plants? - Ans.
+Leguminous plants are those plants that help to restore the fertility of the soil as their small nodes absorb nitrogen from the air and fix it into the soil.
+These are mostly grown in rotation with other crops.
+Q3 What is sericulture?
+Ans.
+The rearing of silk worms for the production of silk is called sericulture.
+Q4 What is horticulture?
+Ans.
+Intensive cultivation of fruits, flowers and vegetables for the commercial purpose is known as horticulture.
+Q5 Which fiber crop is called as the 'golden fiber' of India?
 What is its importance?
-ANS Jute is called the golden fiber of India and it is used to make gunny bags, mats, ropes and yarns Q6 Which variety of coffee is mainly grown in India?
-ANS Arabica coffee is mainly grown in India.
+Ans.
+Jute is called the golden fiber of India and it is used to make gunny bags, mats, ropes and yarns.
+Q6 Which variety of coffee is mainly grown in India?
+Ans.
+Arabica coffee is mainly grown in India.
 Q7 Name the major fiber crops produced in India.
-ANS Cotton, jute, hemp and natural silk are the 4 major fiber crops in India.
+Ans.
+Cotton, jute, hemp and natural silk are the 4 major fiber crops in India.
 The first 3 are derived from the crops grown in the soil, the latter is obtained from cocoons of the silkworms fed on green leaves especially mulberry.
-Q8 Name the cereal crop of India which is used both as a food and fodder ANS Maize is the cereal crop of India which is used both as a food and fodder.
+Q8 Name the cereal crop of India which is used both as a food and fodder.
+00 Ans.
+Maize is the cereal crop of India which is used both as a food and fodder.
 Q9 Name the crop in which India is the largest producer and consumer.
-ANS India is the largest producer and consumer of the pulses in the world.
+010 Ans.
+India is the largest producer and consumer of the pulses in the world.
 Q10 Mention the factors which influence the change in the methods of cultivation.
 OR Why the farming methods vary from subsistence to commercial in India?
-ANS Indian Agriculture is an age-old economic activity.
+Ans.
+Indian Agriculture is an age-old economic activity.
 The cultivation methods vary from place to place due to: The variation in the characteristics of physical environment, Technological know-how and Socio-cultural practices.
-These are the reasons that Farming in India varies from subsistence to commercial type.
+These are the reasons that farming in India varies from subsistence to commercial type.